theIvanR/torch-on-clunkers/README.md

 - Ninja (test
 - Cmake (test

+=> explain that depending on system type use x86 or x64 command compiler thing from visual studio!

 # 4. Clone & Prepare PyTorch (of select version) from Github
 - Goal: Get a clean, verified, specific snapshot of the PyTorch source code (and its submodules) on your system ready for a reproducible build.